partigabor/aromatica-old/content/items/pepper.md

 title = "Pepper"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "The dried fruits of an Indian vine, also known as black pepper, related to long pepper.
+description = "The dried fruits of an Indian vine, also known as black pepper, related to long pepper." weight = 10

-, also known as black pepper, related to long pepper.

-According to WordNet: Pungent seasoning from the berry of the common pepper plant of East India; use whole or ground.

-"
-weight = 10
 # draft = "true"
 # hidden = "true"